TN: Woman’s legs crushed by truck while trying to avoid AIADMK flagpole

 The victim has been identified as Rajeswari.
 The incident took place when the woman who fell off her scooter when the party's flag post, erected on the side of Avinashi Road near Goldwins bus stop, started to fall towards her.

-She lost balance of her vehicle, which fell in front of an approaching truck.
+She lost the balance of her vehicle, which fell in front of an approaching truck.

 Her legs were crushed by the lorry and she received multiple fractures.
 An FIR has been registered against the lorry driver, police said.
 Following the accident, she was rushed to a private hospital where she is currently in Intensive Care Unit (ICU).